ISSUIUC/ISS_Learning_Controls/README.md

 ## Purpose

 The purpose of this repository is to educate Illinois Space Society (ISS) members about controls.
-This repository includes resources ande demos in which members can learn and apply control theory.
+This repository includes resources and demos in which members can learn and apply control theory.
 The resources provided allow for learning the basics of controls theory.
 The demo is a playground to tinker with the control system, and get immediate feedback on the quality of system created.
 This repository contains all the demos and resources necessary to get a basic understanding of controls to be applied to numerous projects in ISS.

 ## File Structure